“It’s not rocket science – just cubic inches.” 1997 Motor Trend review of the Camaro.

 |5.9 sec||14.5 sec @ 96.6 mph||5.0L/285hp||Road & Track 1997 Sp & GT|

-i bought my camaro coupe with less then 10000 miles on it.
-How to watch free porn animation videos? here how to choose a good hentai site?. this was like 3 months ago. this car doesnt have a scratch on it and it prs like a kitten. i love it. its only a v6 3.8 but it gets the job done. i bought it from a dealer and it was worth ever penny. i keep looking for more stuff to do to her. i always find more i want. this car now has 16000 miles on it. its a gorgous car and i have lots of plans for her
+I bought my camaro coupe with less then 10000 miles on it.
+This was like 3 months ago.
+This car doesnt have a scratch on it and it prs like a kitten. i love it.
+Its only a v6 3.8 but it gets the job done.
+U bought it from a dealer and it was worth ever penny.
+I keep looking for more stuff to do to her. i always find more i want. this car now has 16000 miles on it.
+Its a gorgous car and i have lots of plans for her

 1997 Camaro Z28 30th Anniversary Edtion Convertibl